Not Yet Published

 That bites.
 Guess I should’ve done more homework, but it’s only been a few hours.

-“I made some calls,” Robin adds, barging ahead with her unexpected attack.
-“Would it surprise you to learn that the best plaintiffs’ lawyers in town, firms that specialize in products liability, wouldn’t touch this case with a ten-foot pole?”
+“I made a quick call from the ladies’ room,” Robin adds, barging ahead with her unexpected attack.
+“Would it surprise you to learn that the best plaintiffs’ shop in town wouldn’t touch this case with a ten-foot pole?”

 “Seriously?”